 What does that mean for you when it comes to hiring your critical office and support personnel?
 You have a lot more competition for strong candidates and it takes longer to recruit and onboard employees who are a good skill match and cultural fit.
 On top of that, attracting and retaining Millennials who bring new expectations and viewpoints to the workforce is important to minimize the disruption of churn.

 The hiring process is fraught with potential disaster since a bad hire can set you back months or, at a minimum, cost you tens of thousands is wages and lost opportunity, so do not enter this process without some thought and planning.
 If hiring is only one of your many urgent priorities, execute these top 3 hiring tips and you will significantly increase your probability of a successful hire.

 Good people have choices in this employee marketplace.
-Listed below are 10 common experiences that have caused candidates to judge a job, boss or company poorly and thus they hesitate to accept a second interview or an offer.
-For advice on how to plan for and avoid these common missteps, download our 'How to prepare for an interview in 20 minutes' at the end of this article.
+Listed below are 10 common experiences that have caused candidates to judge a job, boss or company poorly and thus causing them to hesitate in taking the next step.
+For advice on how to plan for and avoid some of these common missteps, download our 'How to prepare for an interview in 20 minutes' at the end of this article.

 10 ways to lose a top candidate: